HitasiPatel/AvOps-complete/README.md

 ## Getting Started

 1. Fork/clone this repository
-2. Open VsCode and choose DevContainer (Recommended) or Local Method to get started with the solution
+2. Open VsCode and choose DevContainer (Recommended) or Local Machine to get started with the solution

 ### DevContainer